 On July 17 came the turn of the Abdulkhanov family with their house in the village of Aslanbek-Sheripovo of the Shatoi district.
 On the same day the house of the elderly Yusupov couple was set on fire in the village of Gikalo of the Grozny district.
 The neighbours were awaken and helped to put out the fire, yet the beds, carpets, curtains and some of their clothes had burnt; the furniture was also seriously damaged.
-The security services believe that the sons of Hamid Yusupov, Magomed and Ramzan, had "gone into the mountains". (www.memo.ru/hr/hotpoints/caucas1/msg/2008/07/m146741.htm).
+The security services believe that the sons Ramzan, Magomed Hamid Yusupov, and had "gone into the mountains". of (www.memo.ru/hr/hotpoints/caucas1/msg/2008/07/m146741.htm).